 In verse 19, Peter warns us that false teachers will promote a false, unbiblical 'freedom' that actually gives us license to sin.
 They will twist the Truth, saying we are free to sin because God's grace will cover it.

 If Christian freedom is not properly understood, it can be easy for us to fall into this trap.
 But here is the Truth: When the Bible speaks about our freedom in Christ, it is referring to freedom from sin—and freedom to serve Christ.
 Before Christ came into our lives, we were slaves to sin, but since Christ has saved us, we are free from that merciless slave master (see Romans 6:15-23).
-By the Spirit, we now have power to say 'no' to our lusts and joyfully serve our Lord Jesus.
+By the Spirit, we now have power to say no to our lusts and joyfully serve our Lord Jesus.

-Beloved, do not be allured by Satan's arguments of cheap grace.
+Friends, let us not be allured by Satan's arguments of cheap grace.
 Jesus said, "If you love me, keep my commands" (John 14:15).
 Train yourself each day to reject unrighteousness and experience true freedom in Christ.
 It's never too late to serve Him with your whole heart today.

 Prayer: Lord, I rejoice in the freedom You have secured for me in Christ—freedom to live in the peace and joy of holiness.
 Show me how I can serve You today.
 I pray in the name of Jesus.
 Amen.

 "They promise them freedom, while they themselves are slaves of depravity—for 'people are slaves to whatever has mastered them'" (2 Peter 2:19).